rookzone/splatter-boy/README.md

 Dev environment is Win11 with VSCode using Make.
 Compiler is LCC.exe included with GBDK2020.

+These are steps for Windows.
+For linux GBDK will need installing and a Makefile creating to compile.
+There is a `Makefile_linux` provided, but this might not be correct.
 Follow these steps to get started:

 1. `git clone https://github.com/rookzone/splatter-boy.git`
 2. `cd splatter-boy`
 3. Make sure you are in the splatter-boy workspace.
 Open VSCode at that folder.
-4. Download [GBDK 2020](https://gbdk.org) and copy the contents into the repo.
+4. Download or install [GBDK 2020](https://gbdk.org) and copy the contents into the repo.
 5. Install [make for windows](https://gnuwin32.sourceforge.net/packages/make.htm)
 6. Download [BGB emulator](https://bgb.bircd.org) and place in `emu/BGB`
 7. `make` and it will create the .gb file in "emu/BGB"